Production Open Source Chat with Work Instructions

 Architecture Overview

-Here are the tools we use to minimize effort and maximize agency.
+Here are the tools we use to minimize effort and maximize user agency.

 Tools